mr-shaheer/flyrank-projects/server-with-db/README.md

 ---

-## Why SQLite Instead of an In-Memory List?

-The original version of this project stored tasks in a Python list that lived only in memory — meaning all data was lost every time the server restarted.
-Swapping in SQLite means:

 - **Data persists** across server restarts
 - The app behaves closer to a **real production backend**
 - It's a natural stepping stone toward using more advanced databases (PostgreSQL, MySQL) or an ORM like SQLAlchemy later on